Care of the Dying and Funerals

 When a loved one dies

-After death (and even where the person has been estranged from the Church for many years) the Church offers various funeral services.
-Now a thing to note is that a Catholic funeral service is first and foremost offered for the person who has died – they are the focus of our thoughts and prayers.
+A Catholic funeral is first and foremost offered for the person who has died – the repose of their soul is the focus and purpose of our prayers.
 Secondly this is always done in the context of worship, it is to God that we are commending those who have died, we are seeking to place them at the foot of Jesus’ cross that they may be forgiven and at the door of his empty tomb that they might rise with him.
 In a Catholic funeral Good Friday and Easter Sunday come together for the person who has died.

-- After a cremation service Ashes may be buried or scattered.
+After a cremation service ashes should be buried.

-Again during Mass or a Service in church then these need to be from the Bible.
+At the funeral Mass all readings should come from Sacred Scripture (the Bible).
 Help will be given in selecting these, family members can read or the church will provide readers.

 Other readings such as poems can be read near the end of the funeral.

-A short eulogy may be given, by a family member, at the start of the funeral.
-Alternatively a text can be given to the priest to read on behalf of the family or again information can be given to the priest to include in his reflection after the readings.
+A short eulogy may be given, by a family member.
+Alternatively a text can be given to the priest to read on behalf of the family or again information can be given to the priest to include in his homily after the readings.